omarhashy/airport-management-system/README.md

 - This project was a learning experience, so you might find some rough edges. 😅
 - I tried to keep things simple while focusing on understanding the core concepts.

-Feel free to explore, learn, and even improve it!
-Happy coding! 🎉